how to plant vegetable seeds

 How to plant vegetable seeds

-The basics of how to plant vegetable seeds
+The basics of planting vegetable seeds

 Planting vegetable seeds starts with making a plan for your garden, including what you’d like to grow and where you’ll grow it.
 Here are the basic steps for planting veggie seeds: